 CAVES AND LAKES

 Deep underground caves and lakes honeycomb the island of Mauke.
-Vai Tango is by far the most easily accessible freshwater cave, with a deep clear pool under the overhanging stalactites.
+Vai Tango, is the by far the most easily accessible freshwater cave, with recently built steps and a railing blended well with its surroundings.
+In fact, it’s new facelift compliments the site making it even more attractive than before, with a deep clear pool under the overhanging stalactites.
 Locals often swim here on Sundays after church.
 Other freshwater caves include Moti Cave; a large, open cave nestled in amongst the makatea and Motuanga Cave, also known as the ‘Cave of 100 Rooms'.
 Limestone growth has made all but three rooms inaccessible.

 In most places, religion is divided on theological grounds, but in Mauke it is divided architecturally.
 When the decision was made to build a church, known as Ziona; they agreed that a single place of worship would be sufficient to serve the spiritual needs of both the villages, Ngatiarua and Areora.
 The exterior building materials and labour needed to erect the church was duly contributed by both villages.
 However, it wasn’t until the structure was raised that the problems began.